Southerners LOVE congealed salads and this Buttermilk Congealed Salad is a winner!

 - 2 small boxes gelatin your flavor choice

 - Heat Pineapple in juice, bring to a boil.
 Add jello and mix well.
 Remove from heat and add Buttermilk, stir.
 Allow to cool for twenty to thirty minutes.
 Stir in whipped topping.
-Refrigerate.
+Refrigerate to your desired texture.